The Corporate Tax Planning Law Review: Monaco

 Articles 2 and 3 of the Ordinance 3,152 detail how the turnover criteria mentioned in point (a) should be understood.
 In this respect:

-- Turnover derived from the sales of goods and assets is considered as generated outside of Monaco when the sales are realised outside of Monaco or when the final destination of the sold goods or assets is located outside of Monaco, whether the delivery took place within or outside the Monegasque territory.
+- Turnover derived from the sales of goods and assets is considered as generated outside of Monaco when the sales are realised outside of Monaco or when the final destination of the sold goods or assets is located outside of Monaco, whether the delivery takes place within or outside the Monegasque territory.
 Retail sales of goods on the Monegasque territory are, however, always treated as realised in Monaco.

 - Turnover derived from services rendered within the course of a commercial or industrial activity is considered as generated outside of Monaco when the services are rendered or used outside of Monaco.
 The following, in particular, should be considered as realised outside of Monaco: